You are hereCannabis Light Periods - What do I need to know about marijuana light cycles? (length of sunlight hours each day)

 Most indoor growers give their cannabis plants 18-24 hours of light a day during the vegetative stage.

-Outdoor growers plant their seeds in the early Spring when the days are naturally longer.
+Outdoor growers plant their seeds in Spring when the days are naturally longer.
 In the wild, cannabis seeds naturally germinate in the Spring.

 For an indoor grower, when a plant is about half the final size you want it to be, you should change it over to the "Flowering" stage.
 This is the stage when your plant starts growing buds.